hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

 ## Other visualization tools

-If you use the DESeq2 tool for differential expression analysis, the package ‘DEGreport’ can use the DESeq2 results output to make the top20 genes and the volcano plots generated above by writing a few lines of simple code.
+If you use the DESeq2 tool for differential expression analysis, the package 'DEGreport' can use the DESeq2 results output to make the top20 genes and the volcano plots generated above by writing a few lines of simple code.
 While you can customize the plots above, you may be interested in using the easier code.
 Below are examples of the code to create these plots:\*

 ``` r
 DEGreport::degPlot(dds = dds, res = res, n = 20, xs = "type", group = "condition") # dds object is output from DESeq2